• Skip to primary navigation

 Italian cold cuts with plate of cheese and platter of vegetables next to sub rolls.

-The ingredients in an Italian Sub are pretty straightforward.
+The different ingredients in an Italian Sub are pretty straightforward.
 Here’s what you’ll need:

-sub or grinder roll – You can buy these at the grocery store bakery or bake your own Homemade Sub Rolls.
+sub or grinder roll – You can buy these at the grocery store bakery.
+They might be called Italian hoagie rolls or Italian sandwich rolls.
+You can also use a large Italian loaf and slice it or bake your own Homemade Sub Rolls.

 sliced ham and salami – This combo of meats is on point.
+I usually grab uncured ham and Genoa salami.
 See the variations below for some favorite restaurant copycat versions.

-sliced provolone – This cheese adds a bit of tang without overpowering the meat.
+sliced provolone cheese – This cheese adds a bit of tang without overpowering the meat.
+You can also try slices of fresh mozzarella cheese for more upscale Italian sandwiches.

-sandwich veggies like shredded lettuce, sliced tomatoes, sliced onion, pepperoncini – These vegetables offer just the right contrast of textures and tastes to make this sandwich really pop.
+sandwich veggies like shredded iceberg lettuce, sliced fresh tomatoes, sliced red onion, pepperoncini – These vegetables offer just the right contrast of textures and tastes to make this sub sandwich really pop.

-dressing – I once got in a heated debate with one of my cookbook editors over the mayo v. vinaigrette option.
-She held that vinaigrette is a must addition to an Italian sub, while I believe it’s the herbed mayonnaise that takes this sandwich over the top.
+dressing – I once got in a heated debate with one of my cookbook editors over which flavorful sauce to use in this Italian sandwich recipe.
+She held that vinaigrette is a must addition to an Italian sub, while I believe it’s the herbed mayonnaise that takes this homemade sub sandwich over the top.
 Choose the one you prefer or you can do as my husband does and add both.

 Variations

-While I think this is the best Italian sub sandwich on the planet, there are lots of ways to mix things up to suit your fancy.
+While I think these are the best Italian sandwiches on the planet, there are lots of ways to mix things up to suit your fancy.

 Change the meats: You can change the combinations of the Italian cold cuts to suit your preferences or to copycat your favorite Subway or Jersey Mike’s sandwich: